beneopp/Genomic_Analysis/README.md

 # Outline of Code

-First it is important to note that patient data is not included because of patient privacy.
-Additionally, the genes used in the analysis come from the following sources:
+Before continuing, two things need to be mentioned.
+First,it is important to note that patient data is not included because of patient privacy.
+Second, the genes used in the analysis come from the following sources:

 - LCC stands for Largest Connected Components.
 A regulatory network was inferred from expression data and these genes were largest connected component of the network graph.
 - JCI stands for Journal of Clinical Investigation.
 These genes were identified to be differentially expressed in the Mirzakhani et al. 2016 paper.